Spider-Man (Ultimate Marvel character): Fictional character biography

-Sometime later, under unknown circumstances, Peter awoke in an abandoned laboratory and made his way back to New York City where he reunited with Mary Jane.
-To investigate if he was still dead, they went to his grave to find that somebody dug his body out of his grave.
-Not wanting to surprise Aunt May, Peter went to retrieve his web-shooters from Miles Morales' apartment, only for Miles to enter his room.
+Sometime later, under unknown circumstances, Peter awakens in an abandoned laboratory and makes his way back to New York City.
+To investigate if he was still dead, he and Mary Jane go to his grave, learning that somebody dug his body out of his grave.
+Not wanting to surprise Aunt May, Peter goes to retrieve his web-shooters from Miles Morales' apartment, only for Miles to enter his room.
 Both of them fought over the part of telling Aunt May, which led to a short scuffle ending with Peter knocking Miles out and making off with his web-shooters.
 After the also-resurrected Green Goblin ambushed Miles in Queens, Peter came to his aid, finally clad in his old costume.
 Peter's intervention on Green Goblin attempting to kill Miles surprised those who witnessed his return.
-It was discovered that the OZ Formula that affected Peter and Osborn had apparently given them virtual immortality.
-After Green Goblin was defeated, Detective Maria Hill shot him and immolated his body for good measure.
-Peter officially retired as Spider-Man and gave his web-shooters to Miles, as well as his blessing to uphold the Spider-Man mantle.
-Bidding farewell to Aunt May and Gwen, Peter and Mary Jane left New York to find out how he came back to life.
+It is discovered that the OZ Formula that affected Peter and Osborn had apparently given them virtual immortality.
+After Green Goblin is defeated, Detective Maria Hill shoots him and immolates his body.
+Peter retires as Spider-Man and gives his web-shooters to Miles, as well as his blessing to uphold the Spider-Man mantle.
+Bidding farewell to Aunt May and Gwen, Peter and Mary Jane leave New York to find out how he came back to life.

-Following the Secret Wars storyline, the Ultimate Universe was restored and Peter Parker resumed the mantle of Spider-Man, as Miles now resided in the prime universe.
-After helping the Ultimates fight and detained the Green Goblin, Peter Parker attended a party that welcomed Kenny McFarland home from the army.
+Following the Secret Wars storyline, the Ultimate Universe is restored and Peter Parker resumes the mantle of Spider-Man, as Miles now resides in the prime universe.
+After helping the Ultimates fight and detain the Green Goblin once more, Peter Parker attends a party to welcome Kenny McFarlane home from army service.

-Powers, abilities and equipment

-Powers and abilities

-After being bitten by a genetically-modified spider, the resulting aftermath led to the unseen side-effect of the spider-venom slowly killing Peter, before the effect eventually wore away and subsequently led him to develop arachnid-like superpowers.

-So far, Spider-Man has been established as possessing: